The Bates Center is the preeminent history of nursing research center and archive.

 Our priority is to increase the understanding of the importance of the history of nursing and healthcare to the development of our healthcare system and in crafting effective health policies and patient care strategies.

-The spring 2018 seminar series offers an exciting lineup of prominent scholars who will present new historical scholarship.
+The fall 2018 seminar series offers an exciting lineup of prominent scholars who will present new historical scholarship.